Copyright Acknowledgment: All images of INVASION EARTH and other

 (c) BIRNKRANT KISCOM/ The OBB

 Toy Inventing is a lot like Politics.
 Sooner or later, every product idea becomes a candidate in some sort of election.
-And each starts out by competing against the other ideas in your head to become the one you elect to work on next.
+And each starts out by competing against the other ideas in your head to become the one you chose to work on next.

 If you feel an idea is a modest one, suitable to run for a position in the toy store the equivalent of president of the PTA or dog catcher, you work on it a little.
 If you think it has a chance to compete for even higher office, you work on it a lot.
-And if you think your product idea has the potential to compete for the toy equivalent of the President, or Miss America, you “knock yourself out”.
+And if you think your product idea has the potential to compete for the toy equivalent of Mr. President, or Miss America, you “knock yourself out”.
 I knocked myself out a lot over the years.

 When your presentation is ready, it enters the primaries.
 Even to get that far, it helps to know somebody.
 Many toy companies wont accept submissions from anyone they don’t know already.
 They fear that an amateur inventor with a gadget in a shoebox, might come back years later, if they ever manufacture anything remotely similar, claiming they stole his idea.
 Meanwhile if your candidate is lucky enough to survive the primaries, it might, eventually, find itself competing for the highest office a toy company has to offer, the lead product introduction in a category.